-Here are some fun books with a math/science emphasis.
-Sorry, no novels.
+Here are some interesting books with a math/science emphasis.
+Some easy to read, some difficult.
+No novels.

 The Planiverse by A.K.
 Dewdney